-During the Civil War, Arkansas was a Confederate state, though it had initially voted to remain in the Union.
-Following the capture of Fort Sumter, South Carolina in April 1861, President Abraham Lincoln called for troops from every Union state to put down the rebellion.
+Arkansas was a Confederate state during the Civil War, though it had initially voted to remain in the Union.
+Following the capture of Fort Sumter, South Carolina, in April 1861, President Abraham Lincoln called for troops from every Union state to put down the rebellion.
 However, Arkansas and several other states seceded.
-Though the majority of Arkansans initially supported the decision to secede, a significant minority opposed the move from the beginning.
-During the war, Arkansas played a major role in controlling the Mississippi River.
+Though most Arkansans initially supported the decision to secede, a significant minority opposed the move from the beginning.
+Arkansas played a significant role in controlling the Mississippi River during the war.

-Arkansas raised 48 infantry regiments, 20 artillery batteries, and over 20 cavalry regiments for the Confederacy, mostly serving in the Western Theater.
+Arkansas raised 48 infantry regiments, 20 artillery batteries, and over 20 cavalry regiments for the Confederacy, primarily serving in the Western Theater.
 Major-General Patrick Cleburne was the state’s most notable military leader.
-The state also supplied four infantry regiments, four cavalry regiments and one artillery battery of white troops for the Union and six infantry regiments, and one artillery battery of “U.S. Colored Troops.”
+The state also supplied four infantry regiments, four cavalry regiments, and one artillery battery of white troops for the Union and six infantry regiments and one artillery battery of “U.S. Colored Troops.”

 The Civil War was one of the greatest disasters in Arkansas history.
 More than 10,000 Arkansans — black and white, Union and Confederate — lost their lives.
 Thousands of others were wounded.
 The devastation was widespread, and property losses ran into the millions of dollars.
 The war left a legacy of bitterness that the passage of many years would not erase.

 After Reconstruction, Arkansas was officially readmitted to the Union in 1868.

 Arkansas Post – January 09-11, 1863